 African American

-Stevie Wonder, born Stevland Hardaway Morris, is a legendary American singer-songwriter celebrated for his groundbreaking contributions to genres like rhythm and blues, pop, soul, gospel, funk, and jazz.
+Stevie Wonder, born Stevland Hardaway Morris, is an iconic American singer-songwriter renowned for his monumental influence on rhythm and blues, pop, soul, gospel, funk, and jazz music.

 Improvisational